joselinecedano/headless/README.md

 ## Project Structure

-- **Notes**: This directory will contain my notes, reflections, and summaries of what I've learned during my exploration of headless CMS.
+- **Notes**: I will write notes, reflections, and summaries of what I've learned everywhere during my exploration of headless CMS and eventually create a file noting all the steps taken to set everything up.
-- **Projects**: Here, I'll be coding and documenting various projects that I build using headless CMS.
+- **Projects**: I'll be coding and documenting various projects that I build using headless CMS each of which will be named after framework used.
-- **Resources**: I'll collect useful resources, tutorials, and articles related to headless CMS in this directory.
+- **Resources**: I'll collect useful resources, tutorials, and articles related to headless CMS.

 ## Collaboration